 SEO Marketing Basics: The Complete Breakdown

 You’ve probably heard it before: “Content is king.”
-Bill Gates made this prediction in 1996, and it’s as true as ever today.
+Bill Gates made this prediction in 1996, and it looks like it’s always going to be this way.

 Because a Google user is happy when they find the result that serves their needs in the best way.

-When you Google “quick and easy homemade mac and cheese,” Google puts all its energy into delivering to you what Google believes is the best recipe for homemade mac and cheese (that takes little time and uses few ingredients) on the entire web.
+When you Google “quick and easy homemade mac and cheese,” Google puts all its energy into delivering you what it believes is the best recipe for homemade mac and cheese (that takes little time and uses few ingredients) on the entire web.

-This means your number one job to do well with SEO is to produce great content.
+This means the number one way to improve your SEO is to produce great content.

 That’s a bummer, right?
 You still have to put in a ton of work.
 SEO is no different than any other skill: great results come from big effort.
 Just like the best marketing in the world won’t help you sell a bad product, super advanced SEO is useless if you don’t have quality content.

 There are dozens of elements that go into creating effective content; here are a few of my most crucial ones: